savitaashture/tkn-autogenerate/README.md

-will use the file in [./pkg/tknautogenerate/templates/languages/java.yaml.go.tmpl](./pkg/tknautogenerate/templates/languages/java.yaml.go.tmpl) to generate the pipelinerun.
+will use the file in [./pkg/tknautogenerate/templates/languages/java.yaml.go.tmpl](./pkg/tknautogenerate/templates/languages/java.yaml.go.tmpl) to generate the pipelinerun unless you define the flag on the CLI argument `--templates-language-dir=mytemplates/` and then it will be expanded to `./mytemplates/$LANGUAGE.yaml.go.tmpl` (where language is the detected language).

-If multiple language have multiple pipelinerun then the first one will win.

 You can combine this with file pattern too: